Met48/League-of-Legends-DB/README.md

 ## Usage

-For now, you can just grab the output JSON and YAML files from the output branch.
+For now, you can find generated output on [the output branch](https://github.com/Met48/LoLDB/tree/output).

-If you want to generate them from your local install, make sure raflib is in place and that you're created an `archives` directory.
+You can also generate the most up-to-date version from your local install.
+Make sure raflib is in place and that the `archives` directory exists.
 Then just run `ipy main.py`.

 It will create `league.json`, `league.part.json`, `league.pickle`, and `league.yaml` for you.
 Every version will also get copied to `archives`.